All Episodes

 Diane Sawyer said, if you haven't got anything to hide, why not go up and testify under oath?

-Why not let Carl Rove go up there and show he has nothing to hide, testify under oath and with a transcript.
+Why not let Karl Rove go up there and show he has nothing to hide, testify under oath, and with a transcript.

 Let everybody see it.

-This is what I love that this Carl Rove obsession.
+This is what I love, this Karl Rove obsession.

 What do you want?

-You want Carl Rove on TV or do you want the truth?
+You want Karl Rove on TV or do you want the truth?

-Why can't you have a White House aides have to have the expectation that they can give their full advice to the president?
+Frankly, White House aides have to have the expectation that they can give their full advice to the president.

-And if you have to think, okay, you get called up on Capitol Hill because somebody has heard something from somebody or read an email, that not only has a chilling effect, it means that everybody's going to guard everything they say.
+And if you have to think, okay, you're going to get called up on Capitol Hill because somebody has heard something from somebody or read an email, that not only has a chilling effect, it means that everybody's going to guard everything they say.

 And the answer is no.